Dr. Rodriquez, dean at the University of Minnesota, presented his findings about Central Minnesota students at "Sharing Insights, Informing Practice."

 The Rise Up Challenge: a unique opportunity, offered by the United Way, that allows individuals to join forces, take action and solve community challenges.

 Volunteering allows you to better your community while improving your own health and well-being.
-Take a closer look at the rewards of volunteering.
+Take a closer look at volunteer opportunities near you.

 Education is a core pillar of UWCM.
 Communities cannot rely on educational institutions alone to provide the necessary resources and support for all.